Roboterbastler/known_map_localization/README.md

 - `known_map_localization/localization_node/geo_pose`: The estimated robot pose
 - `known_map_localization/localization_node/kml_base_link`: The transform from the anchor to the robot pose

+## Documentation

+The known_map_localization code is documented using doxygen-style comments.
+Therefore documentation can be generated using doxygen.

 ## Resources
 [1] Stefano Carpin. *Fast and accurate map merging for multi-robot systems*.
 In: *Autonomous Robots* 25.3 (2008), S. 305-316